dch133/Flash-Point-Fire-Rescue-Game/README.md

 Structural Engineer, Dog, Veteran, Pyromancer

-Credit for the team work: David-Gilbert-cs, Elvric, jz360, simz089s, mathieuvachon2
+Credit to the team Pyromancers: David-Gilbert-cs, Elvric, jz360, simz089s, mathieuvachon2

 See Milestones for details on structure of the game